scala-tsi/scala-tsi/doc/publishing.md

 ```
 sbt +publishSigned +sbt-scala-tsi/publishSigned
-// releases everything from nl.codestar, look into releasing only this project
+// releases everything from com.scalatsi, look into releasing only this project
-sbt "sonatypeReleaseAll nl.codestar"
+sbt "sonatypeReleaseAll com.scalatsi"
 ```